-- Upper gastrointestinal (GI) endoscope: This is a tube with a camera attached, which is used to inspect the esophagus.
-A small sample of tissue may also be taken at the same time in a biopsy.
+- Upper GI endoscope: This is a tube with a camera attached that is used to inspect the esophagus.
+A small sample of tissue may also be taken at the same time for a biopsy.

 - Esophageal manometry: This measures muscle contractions in the esophagus during swallowing.
 It can measure the strength of the sphincter.

 - Bravo wireless esophageal pH monitoring: In this test, a small temporary capsule is attached to the esophagus.
-This measures the acidity continuously for around 48 hours.
+This measures the acidity continuously for approximately 48 hours.

 Other options include:

-- Antacids: These counteract the acid in the stomach with alkaline chemicals.
+- Antacids: These counteract the acid in the stomach because they are alkaline (bases).
+People can buy them over the counter to help relieve mild symptoms.
 Side effects can include diarrhea and constipation.
-Antacids are available to purchase online.

-If lifestyle changes do not significantly improve the symptoms of GERD, or medications do not have the desired effect, a gastroenterologist may recommend surgery.
+If lifestyle changes and medications do not significantly improve the symptoms of GERD, a gastroenterologist may recommend surgery.

 Surgical treatments include:

-- Endoscopic procedures: This is a range of procedures include endoscopic sewing, which uses stitches to tighten the sphincter muscle, and radiofrequency, which uses heat to produce small burns that help tighten the sphincter muscle.
+- Endoscopic procedures: There are a range of endoscopic procedures available to treat GERD.
+These include endoscopic sewing, which uses stitches to tighten the sphincter muscle, and radiofrequency, which uses heat to produce small burns that help tighten the sphincter muscle.